Updated on Sunday 14th March 2021

-A cyber crime means any criminal activity using computers and/or the internet.
-Another definition for cyber crimes can be the following: offences that are made against persons or groups of persons with a criminal reason to deliberately injure the status of a victim, or cause physical or mental damage to the victim directly or indirectly, using current telecommunication networks like the Internet (emails, chat rooms, notice boards and groups) and mobile phones (SMS or MMS).
-If you are suspect in a cyber crime case it is necessary to solicit the help of our criminal defence lawyers in London.
+A cybercrime means any criminal activity using computers and/or the internet.
+Another definition for cybercrimes can be the following: offences that are made against persons or groups of persons with a criminal reason to deliberately injure the status of a victim or cause physical or mental damage to the victim directly or indirectly, using current telecommunication networks like the Internet (emails, chat rooms, notice boards and groups) and mobile phones (SMS or MMS).
+If you are a suspect in a cybercrime case it is necessary to solicit the help of our cybercrime solicitors.

 This kind of offence falls into two comprehensive categories:

 - offences where a computer is an instrument by which the activity is carried out.
 Many functional offences are unconnected to computers or the internet, but technology is being used in their assignment and evident examples contain identity theft, fraud, hate crimes, possession/dissemination of indecent images of children, illegal downloads, and cyber-stalking;